haldhami/AWS_temp_sensor_project/README.md

 The purpose of this project was to allow me to highlight and practice several of my skills, including: Python, sensors, Arduino, electronics, data handling, AWS, and security.
 This was done by setting up sensors on an Ardunio, learning how to get these readings onto a computer using Python, and uploading the data to a DynamoDB instance on AWS via an HTTP API endpoint secured by IAM authentication.

 ## How I achieved it
 The kit used was an Elegoo Arduino Uno connected to a Raspberry Pi 4 via USB which would read the sensor data with pySerial.
-The thermistors were NTC thermistors with a $R_0$ value of 10,000 $ \Omega$.
+The thermistors were NTC thermistors with a $R_0$ value of 10,000 \Omega.
 The script then uses a http POST request to upload the sensor data to DynamoDB.